mike99mac/minimy-mike99mac/README.md

     **``(venv_ngv) $ ./stopminimy``**

-If you don't have a Google Speech API key you can get one from https://console.cloud.google.com/freetrial/signup/tos
+If you don't have a Google Speech API key you can get one from: https://console.cloud.google.com/freetrial/signup/tos

 Once you confirm your changes you can see what was produced by typing 'cat install/mmconfig.yml'.
 You should not modify this file.

+## Use Minimy

+**TODO** Add quite a number of sample utterances